FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Goto command
 ++++++++++++++++

-Click the "Goto" button to enter the Goto command editing interface
+Click the "Goto" button to enter the Goto command editing interface.

 The Goto instruction is a jump instruction, enter the statement in the input box on the right, and click "Add" and "Apply" after editing.
 (This instruction requires a certain programming foundation, if you need help, please contact us)